philwonski/TW5-Platform.sh-Dashboard/README.md

 3. On storage, note that these solutions like p.sh often use containers, and we shouldn't lose sight of the fact that storage is ephemeral (ie not persistent in the way we're used to).
     1. In the case of PHP monoliths, you at least have a database to help persist the state of your application; but in the case of TiddlyWiki on Node, we don't use a database, and the state is maintained in tiddler files in your storage.
-    2. For TiddlyWiki, my approach was to deploy the app twice, specifying the same "bucket" for storage each time:
+    2. For TiddlyWiki, my approach was to deploy the same app twic with different hooks each time, but specifying the same "bucket" for storage:
         1. **First deploy**: comment out all hooks and use the start command to init the wiki in your designated storage like `tiddlywiki wiki14 --init server`.
 In hindsight, I believe it may be better to use the first deploy to do the `init` in a hook instead (build or deploy hook, I need to start over and will update this readme).
 This is because when you init a new wiki in a start command, the storage is already read-only, so you can't write the tiddlywiki.info file your wiki requires.
         2. **Subsequent deploy(s)**: use the hooks to gather environment variables, collate the info into a json object, and drop into our dashboard's storage.